-Weight loss is largely a balance of choosing the right foods and being physically active in order to tip our internal energy balance scales in the right direction.
+Weight loss is largely a balance of choosing the right foods and being physically active in order to tip insufficient research around their health effects in the longer term.
+Let's take a look at the way some of these characteristics feature in three popular diets.